 Except for Sir Henry, Dr. Watson, and Holmes, every one of them is a suspect.
 And until the last chapter, the book gives away absolutely nothing!
 There’s a time, somewhere in the middle, when you feel that the story is dragging with unnecessary information.
 However, as you reach the penultimate chapter, you realize the excellence of Sir Arthur in keeping secrets!

 The Art of Building Up

 One of the biggest draws of The Hound of the Baskervilles is the way Sir Arthur builds up the story.
-Right from the get-go, we there’s a mystery being build up, promising an explosive climax.
+Right from the get-go, there’s a mystery being built up, promising an explosive climax.
 This is the art that makes Sherlock Holmes novels the best works of detective fiction.

 The steady pace with which the story moves gives ample details and time to understand and get familiar with every aspect of the story.
 This not only gives a rich reading experience but also a perfect backstory to comprehend the epic ending.
 There are a couple of jaw-dropping moments, especially towards the end, which was possible only because of the steady pace and minute details.